The State of Illinois has the legal right to recover assistance received through the Aid to the Aged, Blind or Disabled (AABD) program.

 A claim may not be filed against your estate if recovery would cause an heir or beneficiary undue hardship.
-To waive recovery, the heir or beneficiary must show that the recovery would cause them to become or remain eligible for programs such as Supplemental Security Income (SSI), Temporary Assistance for Needy Families (TANF) or SNAP Benefits.
+To waive recovery, the heir or beneficiary must show that the recovery would cause them to become or remain eligible for programs such as Supplemental Security Income (SSI), Temporary Assistance for Needy Families (TANF) or Food Stamps.

 For additional information about a waiver of estate recovery write to:

 P.O.
 Box 19174

 Springfield, Illinois 62794-9174

 How to get more information about Property Liens and Estate

 Claims or other Department of Human Services programs:

 Department of Human Services office.
 A caseworker at the local